DxclawxdFel1ne/DxclawxdFel1ne/README.md

 *๋࣭⭑ i make kys / kms / sexual jokes **( inform me if your uncomfortable with any of these things )***

-*๋࣭⭑ i'm a really socially awkward person so you will find me either talking alot bluntly or not talking at all .*
+*๋࣭⭑ i'm a really socially awkward person so you will find me either yapping to my friends alot or idk .*

 ![gif #7](https://github.com/DxclawxdFel1ne/DxclawxdFel1ne/assets/165260659/dd4018d9-8a29-49ef-96d8-b4c8d93f28f7)